isuru/rails-exam/README.md

 ## Task

 - Fork this repository (if you don't know how to do that, Google is your friend)
-- Create a *source* directory.
+- Create directory challenge
-- In the *source* directory, scaffold a simple Rails 4 web app that models a credit card charge.
+- In the *challenge* directory, scaffold a simple Rails 4 web app that models a credit card charge.
 JSON data structure below:

 ```
   {